-Derivation C10 = (IC10 / C4) x 1000 = ([IC10-Number of drinking water service complaints] / [C4-Total number of connected properties: water supply]) x 1000 Indicator IC11-Number of wastewater service complaints C11-Number of wastewater service complaints per 1000 properties Definition The total number of complaints received by the service provider that relate to wastewater service quality and reliability during the reporting year (complaints).
+Derivation C10 = (IC10 / C4) x 1000 = ([IC10-Number of drinking water service complaints] / [C4-Total number of connected properties: water supply]) x 1000

+Indicator IC11-Number of wastewater service complaints C11-Number of wastewater service complaints per 1000 properties Definition the service provider that relate to wastewater service quality and reliability during the reporting year (complaints).
 The average number of complaints received by the service provider, per 1000 connected properties, that relate to wastewater service quality and reliability during the reporting year (complaints/1000 properties).
 Intent These indicators inform an understanding of customer perceptions of service and as such is a partial indicator of satisfaction and service levels.
 Over time, trends in complaints can also be a lead indicator of performance.
 A complaint is an expression of dissatisfaction made to or about a service provider, related to its products, services, staff or the handling of a complaint, where a response or resolution is explicitly or implicitly expected or legally required (AS/NZS ISO 10002:2018).
-A complaint can be a written or verbal expression and can be received by the water utility in person, by mail, fax, phone, email, text message or other non-public messaging platforms on which the service provider operates 4 or has an explicit presence 5 on.
-Complaints made via public forums and social media applications are not counted unless the complainant subsequently follows up on the issue through a non-public channel (e.g., a direct message, email or phone call).
+A complaint can be a written or verbal expressin person, by mail, fax, phone, email, text messplatforms on which the service provider operate sage or other non-public messaging Complaints made via public forums and social media applications are not counted unless the complainant subsequently follows up on the issue through a non-public channel (e.g., a direct message, email or phone call).
 Wastewater 7 is the water used by residential and non-residential customers that is disposed of through the wastewater system.
-General supporting Wastewater service complaints are complaints in relation to: notes sewer breaks, chokes and overflows service interruption trade wastewater services trade wastewater services wastewater service system works, i.e., repairs, maintenance, upgrades and new infrastructure-including site rehabilitation and exclude complaints in relation to: septic tanks billing and accounts, including meter pricing policy readings, tariff structures and government service connections and disconnections.
-The number of complaints includes: complaints in relation to matters that the service provider is responsible for or has control over, including third-party contractors under the service provider's control and excludes: • complaints regarding a matter that is not the responsibility of the service provider or over which the service provider has no control, e.g., issues that are the responsibility of the customer queries on an issue where dissatisfaction is not expressed or where a response or resolution is not explicitly or implicitly expected or legally required-i.e., not a complaint as defined by AS/NZS ISO 10002:2018.
+General supporting Wastewater service complaints are complaints in relation to: notes sewer breaks, chokes and overflows service interruption trade wastewater services wastewater service system works, i.e., infrastructure-including site rehabilitat repairs, maintenance, upgrades and new tion and exclude complaints in relation to: septic tanks billing and accounts, including meter re pricing policy eadings, tariff structures and government service connections and disconnections.
+The number of complaints includes: complaints in relation to matters that the service provider is responsible for or has control over, including third-party contractors under the service provider's control and excludes: complaints regarding a matter that is not the responsibility of the service provider or over which the service provider has no control, e.g., issues that are the responsibility of the customer queries on an issue where dissatisfaction is not expressed or where a response or resolution is not explicitly or implicitly expected or legally required-i.e., not a complaint as defined by AS/NZS ISO 10002:2018.
 Multiple complaints from one customer on multiple issues should be counted as multiple complaints .
 Complaints from multiple customers in relation to the same issue should be counted as multiple complaints .
 Subsequent complaints from a customer on an issue should be recorded as separate complaints if the customer remains unsatisfied after a resolution has been offered.
-A service provider who does not provide a wastewater service should report this indicator as Not Applicable.
-C11 = (IC11 / C8) x 1000 Derivation = ([IC11 -Number of wastewater service complaints] / [C8 -Total number of connected properties: wastewater]) x 1000
+A service provider who does not provide a wastewater service should report this indicator as Not Applicable. $C11 = (IC11 / C8) \times 1000$ Derivation = ([IC11-Number of wastewater service complaints] / [C8-Total number of connected properties: wastewater]) x 1000